EtienneLafond/chemar/README.md

     └── threex
 ```

-Explanation:
-The `catalog` directory included a .JSON file which has information about the particulars of the molecules.
+The `catalog` directory includes a .JSON file which has information about the particulars of the molecules.
 The `cjson` folder includes a script called `converter.js` which converts molfiles to JSON objects.
 We then have a folder called `data` which included some sample patterns and molecules.
 The `datgui` folder includes a script called `dat.gui.js` which is used to create a GUI for the application.
 The `img` folder includes some images which are used in the application.
 The `js` folder includes the main script for the application.
 The `jsartoolkit5` folder includes the AR.js library.
 The `molfiles` folder includes some sample molecules as .mol files .
 The `threex` folder includes scripts which handle DOM events.

 You can see that how these files are accessed in the `molecule.ejs` file: